sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/lie_basics.rst

     ['C', 4]

-Types other than ``B`` and ``C`` are self-dual in the sense that the dual is isomorphic to the original type, but the isomorphism of a Cartan type with its dual might relabel the vertices.
+Types other than ``B`` and ``C`` are self-dual in the sense that the dual is isomorphic to the original type; however the isomorphism of a Cartan type with its dual might relabel the vertices.
 We can see this as follows::